-Most of the state-of-the-art prompt-based CAC approaches rely on vision-language foundation models that map text-image pairs to a joint embedding space; the produced features are then passed to a decoder in charge of producing density maps.
-The authors in~\cite{10204688} trained a conditional variational autoencoder (VAE) based on the popular CLIP model~\cite{DBLP:conf/icml/RadfordKHRGASAM21} to generate visual exemplar prototypes conditioned with their semantic embedding encoded in the provided category name; prototypes are then used with existing visual exemplar-based CAC techniques.
-Concurrently,~\cite{AminiNaieni23} proposed CounTX that instead is trained end-to-end and produces object counts directly, skipping the intermediate visual exemplar proposal step; furthermore, it accepts a more detailed specification of the target object to count (rather than simply using a class name).
-More in detail, it is built on top of a CLIP model, where a feature interaction module is used to mine the similarities between image patches and class descriptions.
+Most of the SOTA prompt-based CAC approaches rely on vision-language foundation models that map text-image pairs to a joint embedding space.
+The produced features are then passed to a decoder in charge of producing density maps.
+The authors in~\cite{10204688} trained a conditional variational autoencoder (VAE) based on the popular CLIP model~\cite{DBLP:conf/icml/RadfordKHRGASAM21} to generate visual exemplar prototypes conditioned with their semantic embedding encoded in the provided category name.
+Concurrently,~\cite{AminiNaieni23} proposed CounTX that instead is trained end-to-end and produces object counts directly, skipping the intermediate visual exemplar proposal step.
+Being based on CLIP to measure the similarity between image patches and class descriptions, it also accepts a more detailed specification of the target object to count (rather than simply using a class name).
 Similarly, CLIP-Count~\cite{10.1145/3581783.3611789} relies on CLIP to align the text embedding with dense visual features.
-However, in this paper, the authors also designed a hierarchical patch-text interaction module to propagate semantic information across different resolution levels of visual features.
-Another similar CLIP-based model trained end-to-end is represented by VLCounter~\cite{Kang_Moon_Kim_Heo_2024}.
+However, the authors also designed a hierarchical patch-text interaction module to propagate semantic information across different resolution levels of visual features.
+Another similar CLIP-based model trained end-to-end is VLCounter~\cite{Kang_Moon_Kim_Heo_2024}.
 Here, the authors incorporated three modules to efficiently finetune CLIP for the counting task and to exploit intermediate features across different encoding layers of CLIP in the decoding stage.